thu-vis/JittorVis/README.md

 2. **Navigation view**:

     The navigation view visualizes the hierarchical structure of a Jittor model to facilitate the exploration of the model.
-Each leaf node represents a computational node in the dataflow graph.
+Each tree node represents a computational node in the dataflow graph, and each leaf node represents a basic operation in the graph.
 Users can click one intermediate node to selected its computational nodes and turn to the graph structure view to explore their graph structure.

 <img src="https://github.com/swordsbird/JittorVis/raw/main/assets/navigation.png" alt="Drawing" width="400px" />